Install Ransomware Prevention

 Installation services and folders

 Ransomware Prevention is installed as a service on your assets named Rapid7 Endpoint Prevention.
-Ransomware Prevention runs as two services on a 64-bit OS and as a single service on a 32-bit OS.
+Ransomware Prevention runs as two services on a 64-bit OS.

 The Ransomware Prevention installation folder is located in C:\Program Files\Rapid7\Insight Agent\components\armor.
 Refer to the Endpoint Prevention overview for more information on how Ransomware Prevention works.